Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 ### Moka

-You can use the `moka` tool to interact with a Hotmoka node, install code in the node and run transactions.
+You can use the `moka` command to interact with a Hotmoka node, install code in the node and run transactions.
 There are two ways of using `moka`.
-You can either download its source code, compile it and add the `moka` executable to the command path; or you can use `moka` inside its Docker container.
+You can either download its source code, compile it and add the `moka` executable to the command path of your machine; or you can use `moka` inside its Docker container.
 The former approach is more flexible but requires to have Java JDK version 21 (or higher) installed in your computer, along a recent version of Maven.
-The latter approach avoids to install and compile software on your machine, but you need Docker installed of course.
+The latter approach avoids to install and compile software on your machine, but you need to have Docker installed of course.

 #### Downloading and compiling `moka`